|Guide||♦||53 Triplogs||2 Topics|

 Ruins of an ancient Verde Hohokam pueblo and fort reward you for this arduous hike.
 Skull Mesa is the large, flat mountain north of Cave Creek.
 It is in the middle of the Cave Creek / Seven Springs trail system of the Tonto National Forest - approximately 31 miles of interconnected trails.
 This description is for the hike from the Spur Cross Conservation Area at the southwest up to the mesa and on to the ruins.
-Skull Mesa can also be reached from the northeast starting from the Seven Springs campground.
+Skull Mesa can also be reached from the northeast, starting from the Seven Springs campground.
 This Spur Cross route is steeper but slightly shorter.
-For many people, the drive to the Spur Cross trailhead will be shorter and easier than the drive to the Seven Springs trailhead.
+The drive to the Spur Cross trailhead will be quicker and more comfortable for many people than the drive to the Seven Springs trailhead.
 The Seven Springs route will be described in a separate trail description.

 The basics of his rules of etiquette are:

 There are ruins on Elephant Mountain to the southwest and St. Clair mountain to the east that "should" be visible from here.
-I could not find them through my binoculars, but I wasn't exactly sure where to look or what to look for. - Feb 10 2006 Al_HikesAZ
+I could not find them through my binoculars, but I wasn't exactly sure where to look or what to seek.

 Gate Policy: If a gate is closed upon arrival, leave it closed after you go through.
 If it is open, leave it open.
 Leaving a closed gate open may put cattle in danger.
 Closing an open gate may cut them off from water.
 Please be respectful, leave gates as found.